This betting exchange guide shows how to use an exchange. Learn about decimal odds, back bets, lay bets, and liquidity.

 Liability and liquidity

-Backing £10 on Slavia Prague to beat Dortmund at 3/1 (4.00) gives a £30 potential profit.
-When laying the role is reversed, to make £10 profit the layer needs to risk a liability of £30.
+Backing £10 on Slavia Prague to beat Dortmund at 3/1 (4.0) gives a £30 potential profit.
+When lay betting, the layer needs to risk £30 liability to make £10 profit.

-Liquidity means the amount of money available to back and lay in a betting exchange market.
-High profile events like Champions League football have lots of liquidity, whereas less popular markets have less liquidity.
+Liquidity is the amount of money available to back and lay in a market.
+High profile events (Grand National, Wimbledon tennis) have lots of liquidity.
+Less popular markets (non league football) have lower liquidity.

 Before placing a matched bet, check that there is enough lay liquidity in the exchange market to successfully match your bet.

 Betting exchanges are a key part of matched betting.
-If you have placed a back bet (“bought a bet”) with a bookmaker, you can also place a lay bet (“sell your bet”) to cover your position in the betting market and for risk free matched bets.
+Backing (“buy a bet”) with a bookie and laying (“sell a bet”) at an exchange lets you cover your position in a betting market.
+This is a popular risk free matched betting technique.

 That wraps up this betting exchange guide.
-Look out for more matched betting content here at MatchedBettingZest.com
+Look out for more matched betting guides here at MatchedBettingZest.com